Coastal Waterbird Program

 In partnership with federal, state, and municipal agencies (along with private landowners), the program helped to recover the number of nesting Piping Plovers in the state from 135 pairs in 1986 to 755 pairs in 2019—approximately 1/3 of the entire Atlantic Coast population.

 The CWP currently protects over 140 miles of Massachusetts coastline each year.
 Through a combination of wildlife management, science-based conservation, policy development, and education initiatives, the program is manages the conservation of approximately:

 - 20% of Massachusetts American Oystercatchers

-The program focuses on protection of the most threatened species of coastal birds, and more broadly, coastal ecosystem management.
-The Coastal Waterbird Program serves as a model for integrated coastal resource management.
+The program focuses on protection of the most threatened species of coastal birds, and more broadly on coastal ecosystem management.
+The CWP serves as a model for integrated coastal resource management.

-Mass Audubon has an extensive history of protecting coastal waterbird populations; waterbird conservation was the impetus for the formation of the organization in 1896.
+Mass Audubon has an extensive history of protecting coastal waterbird populations.
+In fact, waterbird conservation was the impetus for the formation of the organization in 1896.
 Today, Mass Audubon wildlife sanctuaries throughout southeastern Massachusetts are working to protect coastal waterbirds and habitat in local communities.

 Coastal Waterbird Program staff working state-wide to support local efforts are based at Long Pasture Wildlife Sanctuary in Barnstable.
 Visit our sanctuaries and nature centers in Wellfleet, Nantucket, Martha's Vineyard, Dartmouth, Marshfield, and Barnstable to learn more!